 Reminder – isofix is not critical and increases the price of the seat, while also preventing rear facing with the harness past 18kg.
 Make sure your car has isofix and a top tether point before considering seats that require them.

-My top 4 toddler seats to look for at Mama Magic Baby Expo
+My top 4 toddler seats to look for at the Baby Expos

 - Maxi Cosi 2Way Pearl.
 This seat only installs on the isofix base, which is sold separately.
 Rear facing with five-point harness to 18kg or 105cm, around age 4.
 Does allow forward facing.